 Some researchers have looked at culture and how it affects the healthseeking behaviour of their respondents.
 A work done by Pramukh and Palkumar (2006) among the Bogatha revealed that the participants attribute diseases beyond their description to some abnormal actions of nature and divine rules.
-This, therefore, makes it incumbent for them to resort to spiritual cure.
-Similarly, Cataret's (2011) study revealed that the health beliefs of patients can significantly influence their clinical care, which can also adversely affect efforts aimed at prevention.
+United to be an adversely and the students' incumbited for them adversely affect efforts aimed at prevention.
 This was confirmed by Sarfo (2015), who found that students' belief system about the cause of an illness results in culturally-based attitudes, and they tend to believe in traditional medicines in times of ill-health.
 The findings from the two researches above are consistent with the results from the current study.
-Culture has a significant impact on the health-seeking behaviour of the respondents and this affects their choice of health care.
+Culture has a significantly affected the health-seeking behaviour of the respondents and this affects their choice of health care.
 In the current study, culture significantly affected the health-care of the students.
 Although the researchers considered purely medical issues, the current study is looking at the psychological health pattern of university students.
 The students may not necessarily look for the cause of their psychological illnesses before deciding to go for counselling or not, but their decision may be taken with inference from their cultural background.